Infinite-Improbability/BayesX/README.md

 #alpha_model2_prior:    prior on Einasto shape parameter, alpha
 #gamma0_poly_prior:     prior gamma0, free parameter in polytropic model
 #gammaR_poly_prior:     prior gammaR, free parameter in polytropic model
 #t0_poly_prior:     prior T0, free parameter in polytropic model
+#rmin_fraction: prior on minimum integration radius, in units of NFW scale radius r_s.
+Currently used by model 1 only.
 #z_Prior:		prior on cluster redshift

 In the line following the prior tag, users should list 3 values as follows: